The immune system is the body’s defense against harmful agents. It provides immunity.

 - Acquired or adaptive immunity

-Natural immunity is the general resistance to microbes, toxins, and other infections.
+Natural immunity is resistance to microbes, toxins, and other infections.
 This is not specifically directed against a particular organism or strain of microbes.
 This is also a part of physiology.
 This includes

 b) Acidic and enzymatic destruction of foreign microbes in the digestive tract.